Mount Maunganui (mountain)

-Mount Maunganui, or Mauao, known to locals as The Mount, is a 232 metre (760 foot) volcanic dome at the end of a peninsula in the Tauranga suburb of Mount Maunganui in New Zealand, beside the eastern entrance to the city's harbour.
+Mount Maunganui, or Mauao, known colloquially as The Mount, is a 232 metre (760 foot) lava dome at the end of a tombolo in the Tauranga suburb of Mount Maunganui in New Zealand, beside the eastern entrance to the city's harbour.

 Local Māori consider Mauao to be tapu (sacred), and it plays an important role in their mythology.
 They own the mountain and manage it jointly with Tauranga City Council.

-Mauao is open to the public and is popular for scenic walks, jogging, parasailing and hang gliding.
+Mauao is open to the public and is popular for scenic walks, jogging, paragliding and hang gliding.
 In recent years, fires and storm damage have required replanting and track repairs.

 Etymology

-'Maunganui' means 'big mountain' in English.
+'Maunganui' means 'big mountain' in English, thus 'Mount Maunganui' means 'mountain big mountain' and is an example of a tautological place name.
 The alternative name 'Mauao' means 'caught by the morning sun'.

+Geology

+Mount Maunganui is a prominent rhyolite lava dome located at the northern end of the Tauranga Volcanic Centre.
+It is part of the Minden Rhyolite Subgroup, a collection of at least 17 Late Pliocene to Early Pleistocene lava domes with ages ranging from 1.95 to 2.89 Ma.
+The youngest volcanic deposits on Mount Maunganui are dated to 2.35 ± 0.06 million years ago.
+Since then, the dome has undergone erosion as volcanic activity shifted to the modern Taupō Volcanic Zone.

+During the Last Glacial Maximum, when sea levels were up to 120 metres (390 ft) below present levels, the Tauranga Basin was dry, fully connecting Mount Maunganui to the mainland.
+As sea levels rose during the Holocene, Mount Maunganui became an island before the accumulation of marine beach deposits formed a tombolo around 4,000 years ago, thereby reuniting it with the mainland.